Thanks to you, $26,689 in E2 Grants to Teachers

 Who would you like to thank?
 Do it now, online.

-SMEF sends thank you notes teachers throughout the summer.
+SMEF sends thank you notes to teachers throughout the summer.
 Your donation goes to the Excellence in Education Fund that awards grants to teachers.

 8th Grade Graduate